 Could there be anything more millennial than a squishy avocado?
-Whether blended into a smoothie, mashed into guacamole, or spread over toast, this buttery fruit has been ruling our palates, nutrition plans — and Instagram profiles – for a while now.
+Whether blended into a smoothie, mashed into guacamole, or spread over toast, this buttery fruit has been ruling our palates, nutrition plans — and Instagram feeds — for a while now.

 An Australian cafe has turned it into coffee mugs, San Diego devoted a museum to it, Virgin Trains offered discounted fares to those who carted one into a ticket office, and there are those who spend long nights fretting that Trump’s Mexican wall will devastate the supply of this pear-shaped essential.

 They did not toss away those precious avocado leaves, drawing instead on their beyond-belief health and beauty benefits that sometimes far outclass the fruit itself.

 Take, for example, the nutritional profile: 100 grams of avocado leaves contain 25.54 grams of protein and 38.40 grams of fiber.
 100 grams of avocado, on the other hand, contain only 1.60 grams of protein and 2.06 grams of fiber.

 Little wonder that avocado leaves have been used as traditional medicine in Mexico and throughout the Caribbean since centuries.

-The rest of us are just now starting to catch up, as science shows that these humble accoutrements can help with everything from diabetes and hypertension to kidney stones, cholesterol, uric acid, inflammation and headaches.
+The rest of us are just now starting to catch up, as science shows that the humble avocado leaves benefits can help with everything from diabetes and hypertension to kidney stones, cholesterol, uric acid, inflammation and headaches.

 So, pick up those leaves, or grow your own — while you may not get full fledged avocado trees on your kitchen counter, growing the leaves is fairly simple.
 This post, from one of my most-referred places on the internet, will show you how.

 In the meantime, let me skip fast forward and show you how to use them in your beauty routine.

-Avocado leaves: Smooth, glowing skin
+Avocado leaves benefits: Smooth, glowing skin

 So, who hasn’t once mashed up an avocado and slathered it onto your face?
 Or, at the very least, stocked up on an avocado-based skincare product (*waving out to my brand new jar of Glow Recipe’s Avocado Melt Sleeping Mask)?

-All you need to do is mash 10-15 leaves along with a spoonful of the fruit.
-Apply this paste on your face; rinse off with warm water after 15 minutes.
+All you need to do is mash 10-15 leaves along with a spoonful of the fruit till you get a paste like consistency.
+Apply this avocado leaf mask on your face; rinse off with warm water after 15 minutes.

 Avocado leaves contain strong antibacterial and antiseptic agents, which are great for busting acne.
 Mash a couple and apply it on the blemish as a spot treatment.

-Avocado leaves: Hair loss
+Avocado leaves: Stop hair loss

 Simply mash up some leaves with a little olive oil (or avocado oil — if you’ve got some on hand) and massage into your strands.
 Wash out after 15-20 minutes.